rudolffu/pyfosc/README.md

 PyFOSC is a pipeline toolbox for long-slit spectroscopy data reduction written in Python.
 It can be used for FOSC (Faint Object Spectrograph and Camera) data from Xinglong/Lijiang 2-meter telescopes.

 BFOSC (Beijing-Faint Object Spectrograph and Camera) is an instrument of the 2.16-m Telescope in Xinglong Observatory, National Astronomical Observatories, Chinese Academy of Sciences (NAOC) (IAU code: 327, coordinates: 40°23′39″ N, 117°34′30″ E).
-For more information about BFOSC, please see http://www.xinglong-naoc.org/html/en/gcyq/216/detail-18.html.
+For more information about BFOSC, please see http://www.xinglong-naoc.cn/html/en/gcyq/216/detail-18.html.
+The details of the Xinglong 2.16-m telescope and BFOSC are also reported in [Fan et al. 2016](https://ui.adsabs.harvard.edu/abs/2016PASP..128k5005F/abstract) and [Zhao et al. 2018](https://ui.adsabs.harvard.edu/abs/2018RAA....18..110Z/abstract).

 YFOSC (Yunnan-Faint Object Spectrograph and Camera) is an instrument of the 2.4-m Telescope in Lijiang Observatory, Yunnan Observatories, Chinese Academy of Sciences (YNAO) (IAU code: O44, coordinates: 26°42′33.1″ N, 100°1′51.6″ E).
 For more information about YFOSC, please see http://wiki.gmg.org.cn/pages/viewpage.action?pageId=557106.
+The details of the Lijiang 2.4-m telescope and YFOSC are also reported in [Wang et al. 2019](https://ui.adsabs.harvard.edu/abs/2019RAA....19..149W/abstract).

 ## 1. Installation